Table of Contents

 The Italian island of Sardinia is definitely one to add to the bucket list.
 The second largest island in the Mediterranean Sea (after Siciliy), it is located North of Tunisia and West of the Italian Peninsula and represents one of the 20 regions of Italy.

-Sailing to Sardinia can guarantee you get to tick off plenty of experiences off your bucket list as everywhere you look there are white sandy beaches and emerald blue seas, giving you hotspots to snorkel and to experience plenty of water sport activities.
+Sailing to Sardinia can guarantee you get to tick off plenty of experiences off your Sardinia Itinerary as everywhere you look there are white sandy beaches and emerald blue seas, giving you hotspots to snorkel and to experience plenty of water sport activities.

 The nearby Maddalena islands are truly an unrivalled place to sail around as you get to see the historic culture of it being once a naval base for Lord Admiral Nelson; it is now both a nature reserve and a UNESCO world heritage site.
 If you’re longing for an unforgettable and special experience, Sardinia truly packages this in one as it provides exciting and tranquil sailing, stunning scenery, and endless things to explore.